Karthik681-art/Karthik681-art/README.md

 - 👋 Hi, I’m Karthik Pilli
 - 👀 I’m interested in Python,DataScience
-- 🌱 I’m currently learning Data structures
+- 🌱 I’m currently learning Java with         Data structures
 - 💞️ I’m looking to collaborate on            internships and projects too
 - 📫 How to reach me                          karthikpilli241@gmail.com
 - 😄 Pronouns:He/Him
 - ⚡ moto:looking forward for collaborate